 I encouraged my students to develop their understanding early in the year so that it would not interfere with their exam preparations.
 Having more exposure to in-depth discussions will help you connect the ideas and motivate you during the difficult times (there are bound to be a few).
 Perhaps you will be considering reading for a degree in chemistry.
 In which case, you will almost certainly need to understand the fundamental ideas!

 You have probably come to realise that the principles of chemistry include one or two "special cases".
 Some observations are not adequately explained at all.
 Those of you who will go on to degree-level studies will find even then that some areas remain somewhat unexplained and may require graduate (Masters) level treatments and beyond.
 These special cases arise because we need more background information or we have not developed the theory adequately enough to explain all observations.
 Sometimes the definitions and notation we devise are part of the problem.
 An element was once something which cannot be broken down by chemical means.
 This definition makes you think when you consider the breakdown of ozone O3 into molecular oxygen O2 by a reaction with chlorine atoms.
 I prefer to say an element is a substance made up of atoms with the same atomic number.
 We then do not need to worry about ions.
 A group of Mg2+ ions is also an element.
 Perhaps this definition will change!
 I am digressing...

-Chemistry is a huge subject and the ideas presented here and in your textbook are the result of many, many hours from thousands of scientists over the years.
+Chemistry is a huge subject and the ideas presented here and in your textbook are the result of many, many hours of work from thousands of scientists over the years.
 At this stage of your career you are provided with the fundamentals which previous scientists spent years agonising over, analysing and interpreting their experimental data.
 We always need experimental data to evaluate and review our theory.
 Whenever we encounter something different in chemistry (and science in general) we are always mindful of the theory we propose to explain our observations.
 I encourage you to do the same as you study chemistry.